-- Domestication should be considered LLC owners move to a new state, if the LLC would otherwise be required to file documents in multiple states, or if the LLC was organized in a state with laws that are not compatible with the owners’ goals.
+- Domestication should be considered if the LLC owners move to a new state, if the LLC would otherwise be required to file documents in multiple states, or if the LLC was organized in a state with laws that are not compatible with the owners’ goals.

 - Compared to alternatives like operating the LLC as an out-of-state LLC or forming a new LLC, domestication is often the best way to preserve business continuity.

 - While details differ depending on the state, the LLC domestication is usually a multi-step process.

 LLC owners that move to another state often want to move their business with them.
 While there are several ways to move a business to a new state, LLC domestication is a popular option.
 Domestication allows the owners to change the governing law of the LLC without disrupting ongoing business operations.
 This article discusses LLC domestication and compares it to other alternatives.